basnijholt/conda-recipes/README.md

   - [SCOTCH](https://www.labri.fr/perso/pelegrin/scotch/) (non-python)
   - Tinyarray
   - Kwant
+  - lapack

+For Mac OS X you need to have X-Code installed, do with `xcode-select --install`

+For some older OSs you might need to install `conda instal gcc`, if that doesn't install you might need `sudo apt-get install libc-dev`

 To make the build as reproducible as possible I created a Docker image (also in this repo) where I build the linux-64 packages.